honnuanand/eks-playground/README.md

 # eks-playground
+After the eks cluster is provisioned extract the kubeconfig using

+`$ aws eks --region us-west-2 update-kubeconfig --name eksquatro --kubeconfig kubeconfig`

 #### IF you want to create a DNS Zone and delegation run the create script in the `dns-zone` folder